McCarthy seeks to mollify conservatives ahead of federal spending fight

 Conservatives still have major concerns with spending levels in appropriations bills that have started to move through the committee.
 While they have allowed floor action to continue, they warn that shutting down the floor again remains a possibility.

-Yet on Friday, McCarthy said the House GOP has “been so successful for the last seven weeks.”
+Yet McCarthy said Friday the House GOP has “been so successful for the last seven weeks.”

 As the leaders’ outreach effort ramps up, Republican appropriators have already begun the long process of marking up their 2024 spending bills, with a goal of sending all 12 appropriations bills to the House floor as quickly as possible.